PROVIDING A SAFE AND CARING HAVEN

 - Safe and secure environment

-- Consulting physicians during detox
+- Supervision by consulting physicians throughout detox

 - Testing and continuous screening

-- 24-Hour supervision with experienced staff
+- 24-Hour monitoring by trained and experienced staff

 - Evidence-based withdrawal symptom care and management

-- Prescription and non-prescription assisted detox
+- Prescription and non-prescription medication to support detox

 - Alternative and non-traditional detox therapies